 Consider that the average educated Chinese person knows 5000-8000 characters and I think you can start to see how knowing even just 1000 of them (or roughly 1/5 of what an educated Chinese person knows) already allows you to recognize most of the characters (90%) used in China on a daily basis.

 When it comes down to it, you have the potential to learn a lot quickly, and while increasing the number of characters you can recognize will obviously help you understand more and more of what you see, all you need is just a couple hundred to get yourself started.

 And with the better understanding you’ll get from this book about how Chinese characters are formed, you’ll learn how to start reading every character for yourself, even far beyond the initial 1200 presented here!

-What If I’ve Never Learned Any Chinese Before?
+Never Learned Any Chinese Before Now?
+No Problem!

 In order to help you see why Chinese characters are written like they are today, this guide also goes into depth about how they have changed over time — this will help show you how to better understand their current forms.

 For example, as you can see displayed directly below, these four Chinese characters look quite different.